Jean Craighead George

-Jean Carolyn Craighead George (July 2, 1919 - May 15, 2012) was an American writer of more than one hundred books for children and young adults, including the Newbery Medal-winning Julie of the Wolves and Newbery runner-up My Side of the Mountain.
+Jean Carolyn Craighead George (July 2, 1919 - May 15, 2012) was an American writer of more than one hundred books for children and young adults, including the Newbery Medal-winning Julie of the Wolves and Newbery Honor My Side of the Mountain.
 Common themes in George's works are the environment and the natural world.
 Beside children's fiction, she wrote at least two guides to cooking with wild foods and one autobiography published 30 years before her death, Journey Inward.

 For her lifetime contribution as a children's writer she was U.S. nominee for the biennial, international Hans Christian Andersen Award in 1964.

 Biography

 Jean Carolyn Craighead was born on July 2, 1919, in Washington DC.
 She was raised in a family of naturalists.
-Her mother, Carolyn Johnson Craighead, father Frank Craighead Sr. as well as her two brother brothers Frank and John were students of nature.
+Her mother, Carolyn Johnson Craighead, father Frank Craighead Sr. as well as her two brothers Frank and John were students of nature.
 On weekends they camped in the woods near Washington, climbed trees to study owls, gathered edible plants, and made fish hooks from twigs.
 Her first pet was a turkey vulture.
 George centered her life around writing and nature.

 George graduated in 1940 from Pennsylvania State University with degrees in both English and science.
 In the 1940s she was a member of the White House Press Corps and a reporter for The Washington Post.
 From 1969 to 1982 she was a writer and editor at Reader's Digest.
 She married John Lothar George in 1944, and they divorced in 1963.
 Her first novels were written in collaboration with him, and she provided the illustrations for them, done in black and white watercolors or inks.
 A later editor encouraged her to use other illustrators for her books.

 Two of George's novels for children were My Side of the Mountain, a 1960 Newbery Medal runner-up, and its 1990 sequel On the Far Side of the Mountain.
 In 1991, George became the first winner of the Knickerbocker Award for Juvenile Literature from the School Library Media Section of the New York Library Association, which was presented to her for the "consistent superior quality" of her literary works.